Skip To Main Content

 Comparability of Services

-State and local funds used in schools receiving Title I funds shall provide services that, taken as a whole, are at least comparable to services in schools that are not receiving Title I funds or, if all district schools are receiving Title I funds, that are substantially comparable in each school.
+Schools receiving Title I funds, state and local funds shall provide services that, taken as a whole, are at least comparable to services in schools that are not receiving Title I funds or, if all district schools are receiving Title I funds, that are substantially comparable in each school.
 Comparability may be determined on a school-by-school basis or by grade span.

-To demonstrate comparability of services among district schools:
+To demonstrate comparability of services among district schools, the district shall:

-1. The Board shall adopt and implement a district-wide salary schedule
+1. The Board shall adopt and implement a district-wide salary schedules

-3. Salary expenditures at each Title I school shall be no less than 90 percent of the average salary expenditure across non-Title I schools;
+b.
+Salary expenditures for instructional staff at each Title 1 school, which shall be no less than 90 percent of the average salary expenditure across non-Title 1 district schools

-At the beginning of each school year, the Superintendent or designee shall measure comparability in accordance with the above criteria and maintain records documenting the district's compliance.
+The Superintendent or designee shall annually assess comparability in accordance with the above criteria and maintain records documenting the district’s compliance.
 If any instances of noncomparability are identified, the Superintendent or designee shall promptly implement adjustments as needed to ensure comparability.

 Program Evaluation